DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-6/delay.md

 Delay is one of the most simple time based effects.

-> Delay involves storing the audio in a digital delay line for some amount of time and then playing back the stored audio combined with the undelayed signal.
-The delayed signal will naturally be “behind” the original.
-The length of the delay line determines the results of the effect.
-A delay line of about 100ms (one-tenth of a second) or more will create clear echoes of the original signal.
-A shorter delay time of around 10 to 50ms will give the sound some “thickness.”
-Extremely short delay times of a few milliseconds or less produce effects similar to that of a “comb” filter, where evenly spaced frequencies in the spectrum are cut out.
-The output of a delay line can also be fed back to its input, resulting in a series of echoes that gradually die out or other effects if the delay time is very short.
+- Delay takes the incoming audio and stores it in a digital buffer for a set time before playing it back
+- The delayed signal is mixed with the original, undelayed signal
+- The length of the delay time determines the character of the effect:
+- Long delays of 100ms+ create clear, audible echoes
+- Short delays of 10-50ms thickens the sound without noticeable echoes
+- Very short delays of a few ms act like a comb filter, cutting frequencies
+- Feeding the delay output back into the input creates fading repeats
+- Adjusting the delay time with feedback creates different effects
+## Examples

+Here are some example songs that showcase different delay effects:

+**Long Delay (100ms+) - Clear Echoes**
+- [Guns N' Roses - Welcome To The Jungle](https://www.youtube.com/watch?v=o1tj2zJ2Wvg) - The guitar intro has long delays on it, creating prominent echoes.
+- [ U2: Where The Streets Have No Name](https://www.youtube.com/watch?v=3FsrPEUt2Dg) - The guitar notes in the intro have long delay echoes.

+**Medium Delay (10-50ms) - Thickening Effect**
+- [Nirvana - Smells Like Teen Spirit](https://www.youtube.com/watch?v=hTWKbfoikeg) - The vocals have a medium delay that thickens the sound.

+**Short Delay (Few ms) - Comb Filtering**
+- [The White Stripes - Seven Nation Army](https://www.youtube.com/watch?v=0J2QdDbelmY) - The main riff has a very short delay that gives it a comb filtered sound.
+- Chorus and Flanging are types of comb filtering.

+**Feedback Delay (Repeating Echoes)**
+- [Harry Styles - As It Was](https://www.youtube.com/watch?v=H5v3kku4y6Q) - heard in the background

+## In class mix

 We'll use three different types of sounds to experiment with our delays.